How to Spend Your Increased Military Budget

 A Much-Needed Boost in the Military Budget for 2019

-On August 13 of this year, President Trump, with strong support from Congress, signed a bill into law that substantially increased funding for our national defense.
+On August 13 of 2019, former President Trump signed a bill into law that substantially increased funding for the national defense.
 Per the National Defense Authorization Act, the military budget for 2019 is over $716 billion, which is $82 billion higher than the U.S. military budget for 2018.
-Addressing troops at Fort Drum in New York, President Trump said, “After years of devastating cuts, we’re rebuilding our military like we never have before, ever, because we know that to survive and having that survival of our freedom, it depends on the might of our military.”
+Addressing troops at Fort Drum in New York, former President Trump said, “After years of devastating cuts, we’re rebuilding our military like we never have before, ever, because we know that to survive and having that survival of our freedom, it depends on the might of our military.”

-This expanded budget is needed to equip the military to more effectively respond to international crises.
+This expanded budget can equip the military to more effectively respond to international crises.
 A large sum of $69 billion has been specifically earmarked for overseas contingency operations in fighting the Islamic State group.
 A further $18.7 billion is going to the State Department and Homeland Security for the purpose of fighting ISIS.
-Across all operations, the emphasis with this budget is on, as President Trump put it, “rebuilding” the military.
+Across all operations, the emphasis with this budget is on, as former President Trump put it, “rebuilding” the military.

 Rebuilding the military generally looks like upgrading a variety of materials, not to mention giving a pay raise to the troops.
 The next vital step after receiving this influx of funding is for contractors and agencies within the DoD to determine how exactly it should be spent.
 While the money could go to a variety of valuable applications, one area where the military needs to upgrade its outdated equipment is in its power supply systems.

 No matter how modernized your equipment is, it is really only as good as its power source.
 Whether on land, at sea, or in the air, power supplies for the military need to be made to last and withstand the most rugged conditions.
 After all, a failed power supply could mean a failed mission.
 Let’s look at some of the ways 2019 defense funding will be allocated and where the military could benefit from upgrades.